farina00/tele.lollo/to.and.fro.md

 You can go to Tele Lollo as many times as you want and watch as much tele as you want.
 In fact, I would love for you to use this website.

-If you enjoy you can also tell others about how great it is.
+And if you enjoy it you can also tell others about how great it is.

 But, heads up, I can't guarantee that the channels will always be up.
 And if they are not, you have got to live with that.